 Imagine we were back in 1943.
-World War II has raged for four years.
+World War II raged for four years.
 Denmark has been occupied for over three years.
 Now the lives of Danish Jews are seriously in danger because orders have been issued to the Gestapo to arrest them and deport them.

 The Jews' only hope is to reach Sweden and seek asylum.
 So many of them go to Gilleleje and hide, among other things, in the church before local fishers sail them across the Kattegat in the gloom and darkness of the night.
-They do not know who to trust: who are the stingers and who will help.
+They do not know who to trust: the stingers and who will help.
 It is a battle for life and death.

 Follow the map of the escape from Gilleleje.

 Take the city walk and see the places that impacted the Jews' flight from Gilleleje to Sweden.
-Museum Nordsjællands map shows you around important points in the city that tell about the dramatic days in October 1943.
+Museum Nordsjællands map shows you around essential points in the city that tell about the dramatic days in October 1943.
 You go on the trip yourself - follow the map and click on the burgundy red icons, and you will get the story.